flexatone/present-df-typing/doc/pycon-2025/slides.md

 Can define only one unsized `Unpack` region

-Ordered segments can proceed an `Unpack` region
+Ordered segments be before or after an `Unpack` region

 ```python {1|1-3|1-4|1-5|all}
 def process(arg: tuple[int, str, *tuple[float, ...]]): ...